jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 AI and automation on a limited basis also grew from 33% to 36%, a 9.1% increase.
 See Figure 14.

-**Figure 14.** *A bar chart showing the state of security AI and automation comparing 3 usage levels, measured in percentage of organizations per usage level.
-The chart shows the percentage for no use, limited use, and extensive use.*
+![Image of Figure 14.
+Percentage of organizations per usage level State of security AI and automation comparing 3 usage levels]

 ### More AI and automation meant lower breach costs
 The more organizations used AI and automation, the lower their